Ruta graveolens · notes from a language experiment · cultivated since 2025

 The @syscall intrinsic takes at least one argument (the syscall number) and at most seven arguments (syscall number plus six syscall arguments).
 All arguments must be of type u64.

 The @syscall intrinsic returns an i64 value representing the result of the syscall.
-On Linux x86-64, negative values typically indicate errors.
-The exact behavior depends on the syscall being invoked and the platform.
+On every supported platform, operating-system syscall errors are returned as negative error numbers.
+Successful return values and the meaning of each error number depend on the syscall and platform.

 Syscall numbers and conventions differ between operating systems.
 Linux x86-64 syscall numbers are different from macOS aarch64 syscall numbers.
 Users should consult platform-specific documentation.